effector/redux-devtools-adapter/README.md

 # redux-devtools-adapter

-Simple adapter to connect Effector's Inspect API to Redux DevTools.
+Simple adapter to connect Effector's Inspect API to Redux DevTools, extracted from the old `effector-logger` project.

-Installation of it will not require anything more than typical effector's setup with babel or swc plugins for dev-mode metadata.

 Work in progress.